 Each case is billed on 1 January, 1 April, 1 July and 1 October, and delivered by the end of the week payment is taken.

-Running cost of membership: £65 every three months (six to 12 beers).
+Running cost of membership: £30 a month for eight beers in the Beer Merchant Club, or £65 every three months (six to 12 beers) in the Premium Club.

 Introductory offer: None available at the time of writing.

 Delivery: Free, delivered by the end of the first week of each month of billing.